-Ever been deluged with positive messages about Merino wool?
+Ever been deluged with messages about Merino wool?
 I have been.
-My friends, neighbors, professional associates, and a slew of catalogs, advertisements, and websites all toll the virtues of Merino wool and its ability to keep us warm.
+My friends, neighbors, professional associates, and a slew of advertisements all toll the virtues of Merino wool and its abilities.

-If it’s this good, I thought, why do we still use other materials for our outdoor wear?
-Why aren’t all of us snowshoers wearing it for all three layers plus our headgear, gloves, and footgear?
+So, if it’s this good, I thought, why do we still use other materials for our outdoor wear?
+Why aren’t all of us snowshoers wearing it for all three layers?

 I got curious enough to investigate outdoor-fabric products, customer experiences of these products, and the science of staying warm while active outdoors in the winter.
-No doubt I’ll help stir up more debates than I help resolve, but here’s what I found.
+Here’s what I found.